-Chromosomes hold your DNA.
-Your DNA hold the plans for how your body grows and functions.
-There are 23 pairs of chromosomes.
-Down syndrome is a problem with pair 21.
-There is extra genetic material on pair 21.
+Down syndrome is a problem with chromosome 21.
 Each type of Down syndrome has its own genetic change:

-- Short neck with loose skin
+- A short neck with loose skin at the back

 - White spots on the colored part of the eye

 - A single skin line in the palm of the hand